jfdahl/Ubuntu-Installation/README.md

 # Prepare to configure.
 1. Login with the default user account.
+- Access root priviledges:
+      sudo su
+- Set the root password temporarily.
+The script will reset it. chpasswd root:root
+- Get the accessible IP Address of the target system. ip addr
 - Install the SSH server if it was not installed during the base installation. apt install ssh
-- Get the accessible IP Address of the target system. ip addr
-- Set the root password temporarily.
-The script will reset it. sudo chpasswd root:root
-- Add the following line to the /etc/ssh/sshd_config file: echo PermitRootLogin yes | sudo tee -a /etc/ssh/sshd_config
+- Add the following line to the /etc/ssh/sshd_config file: echo PermitRootLogin yes >> /etc/ssh/sshd_config
 - Restart the SSH service:
       systemctl restart ssh

  NOTE: The next steps depend on whether you are using a drive on the target system or using ssh to access the target system remotely:
 - Open a command prompt at the location of this start.sh file.